indeedeng/imhotep/docs/sample-queries.md

 Returns the number of players grouped by their jersey number.
 The query also returns the number of captains for each jersey number.

-`from worldcup2014 2014-07-01 2014-07-02 group by Jersey, topterms(Position,1)`
+`from worldcup2014 2014-07-01 2014-07-02 group by Jersey, Position[1]`

-Lists the player positions by jersey number.
+Groups documents by the player's jersey number and then, for each jersey number group, returns the most common position for that jersey number.

 ####Positions